rafter1999/connect-fw-to-cdl/README.md

 * update hosts with list of firewall ip addresses
 * update ansible_python_interpreter below with location of python

+* Note: you must make sure outside of this playbook that there is a CDL license on the firewall to delete
+* Since Panorama is used, this can be configured in Panorama -> Device Deployment -> Licenses ; then Refresh

 ### EXECUTE
 ```
 ansible-playbook -i hosts connect-fw-to-cdl.yml